-Creating round corners has been very easy since the browsers implemented border-radius property.
+Creating round corners has been very easy since the browsers implemented border-radius

 width: 200px;